lag47/plclub-web/posts/coq_rewriting.markdown

 Abort.
 ```

 In order to rewrite in the left argument, we need to show that addition is proper in all of its arguments.
-This proof is made simple by our existing proper instance and the fact that addition is commutative.
+This proof follows from our existing proper instance and the fact that addition is commutative.

 ```coq
 Instance add_proper : Proper (equiv ==> equiv ==> equiv) Z.add.